WELL UnTapped 2020

-The 2020 UnTapped Cohort consists of nine elected officials from throughout the state.
-This year, Fellows have traveled to different watersheds in California to learn about regional water challenges and best practices, as well as develop the leadership and interpersonal skills to make a lasting impact on California water policy.
+The 2020 UnTapped Cohort consisted of eight elected officials from throughout the state of California.
+The fellows traveled to different watersheds in California to learn about regional water challenges and best practices and to develop the leadership and interpersonal skills necessary to make a lasting impact on California water policy.

-February 7–8, 2020: UnTapped Fellows traveled to Orange County to tour the Orange County Water District (OCWD).
-While there, they interviewed OCWD’s Legislative Liaison Alicia Dunkin, OCWD Board President Victor Sarmiento, and OCWD Board Member Kelly Rowe.
+February 7–8, 2020: UnTapped fellows traveled to Orange County to tour the Orange County Water District (OCWD).
+While there, they interviewed OCWD’s Legislative Liaison Alicia Dunkin; OCWD Board President Victor Sarmiento; and OCWD Board Member Kelly Rowe.
 Later, they interviewed Santa Ana City Councilmember Jose Solorio.
-On Saturday, UnTapped WELLos dove deep into Public Narrative, a public speaking strategy to help WELLos achieve their legislative goals.
+On Saturday, UnTapped WELLos dove deep into Public Narrative, a public speaking strategy designed to help WELLos achieve their legislative goals.